-Start Date: September 2003 End Date: End Date: December 2003 Total Hours: 48 Total Weeks: 12 Term/Level: 3 Course Credits: 4 Hours/Week: 4 Lecture: 2 Lab: 2 Prerequisites 1 st year BCIT 1 ess courses
+Start Date: September 2004 End Date: December 2004

+Total Hours: 56 Total Weeks: 14 Term/Level: 3 Course Credits: 4

+Hours/Week: 4 Lecture: 2 Lab: 2

+Prerequisites

+1st year BCIT business courses

+Course Description

 The purpose of the course is to give the student an understanding of the role finance plays in business and industry.
 Corporate finance is a tool that helps managers maximize the financial performance of a company for the long-term benefit of its shareholders.
 In this course students learn how firms can efficiently allocate their resources and how they can raise funds to pay for those resources on as favourable terms as possible.